zrkae/rusty_enums/README.md

 #### So... is this just a struct with a union and an enum inside?
 yes.

-#### Shouldn't I then implement my own super cool taged union without this all this macro stuff?
+#### Shouldn't I then implement my own super cool tagged union without all this macro stuff?
 probably yeah